-The government of Norway initiated the MINS program (Mineral resources in South Norway) in 2013.
-The goal of this program is to enhance the geological information in the southern part of Norway.
-The airborne geophysical surveys - helicopter borne and fixed wing- are important integral parts of MINS program.
-The airborne survey results reported herein amount about 9960 line km (1960 km) over the surveyed areas, as shown in Figure 1.
+Recognising the impact that investment in mineral exploration and mining can have on the socio-economic situation of a region, the government of Norway initiated the MINN program (Mineral resources in North Norway).
+The goal of this program is to enhance the geological information that is relevant to an assessment of the mineral potential of the three northernmost counties.
+The airborne geophysical surveys - helicopter borne and fixed wing- are important integral parts of MINN program.
+The airborne survey results reported herein amount about 8100 line km (1620 km2) over the surveyed areas, as shown in Figure 1.